nikradaev/practice/README.md

 # practice

-Various code used as practice, interviews, testing, etc.
+Various code used as practice, interviews, testing, curiosity, etc.